Keep your hard keep healthy this winter

--Add more calories via forage (this also creates heat as your horse digests it, thus helping him stay warm and conserving his energy instead of shivering or using reserves to heat himself).
+- Add more calories via forage (this also creates heat as your horse digests it, thus helping him stay warm and conserving his energy instead of shivering or using reserves to heat himself).
 Adding more calories via a complete feed is also an option.
-I will always suggest talking with your Veterinarian and Equine Nutritionist with any diet changes, you run the risk of adding too much of some nutrients and not having enough of others.
-This is where an Equine Nutritionist can help you obtain the best high calorie balanced diet for your horse.
+I will always suggest talking with your Veterinarian and Equine Nutritionist about any diet changes, you run the risk of adding too much of some nutrients and not having enough of others.
+This is where an Equine Nutritionist can help you obtain the best high-calorie balanced diet for your horse.

 Some more ideas that can help your hard keeper:

 - Have your Veterinarian out for a check-up.
 Check out your horse’s chompers, and pull some blood for a basic panel and maybe even a metabolic panel to alert you to anything that may become suspect.